Do your employees fully understand company goals and what is expected of them? Do they know how far they’ve come or what actions to take?

-- Understand what you need to do to get there
+- Understanding what you need to do to get there

-The best performing organisations we work with use some of these techniques to reach their goals:
+The best performing organisations we work with use the following techniques to reach their goals:

-You can measure and track almost any type of quantifiable goal (as long as you have the underlying data).
-Including activity targets as well as result targets (e.g. volume or revenue) will help you lead people in the right direction.
-If you don’t track goals, they aren’t worth having.
+Goals are continuously measured and communicated on dashboards.
+This applies to ever type of quantifiable goal (as long as you have the underlying data).
+By using both activity targets and result targets (e.g. volume or revenue) you lead people in the right direction.

 Some examples include: